What Are Red Eyes?

-- Your eyes burn, itch, or feel gritty
+- Eyes that burn, itch, or feel gritty

-- White, yellow, or green discharge from your eyes
+- A white, yellow, or green discharge from your eyes

-- You get a crust on your eyelid or eyelashes
+- A crust on your eyelid or eyelashes

 This happens when tiny blood vessels break beneath the surface of your eye.
-The blood is trapped and makes the white of your eye look bright red.
-It can be caused by an intense sneeze, heavy lifting, hard vomiting, or even rubbing your eye a little too hard.
+The blood is trapped and makes the white of your eye turn bright red.
+It can be caused by a strong sneeze, heavy lifting, hard vomiting, or rubbing your eye a little too hard.
 You may be more likely to have broken blood vessels, also known as a subconjunctival hemorrhage, if you take blood-thinning medication, even a baby aspirin.
 Broken blood vessels can look scary but are generally harmless.
 There’s usually no pain.

 Broken blood vessels cause other symptoms like: